 We’ve rounded up the pros and cons of our perpetual and term (monthly and annual) licenses so you can decide which best suits your needs.

-- One-time payment – you pay for the license upfront, without any recurring payments.
+- One-time payment – you pay for the license upfront, without any automatic renewals.

 - Never expires – a perpetual license never expires.
 It’s only limited to a major version release*.

 - High initial cost – perpetual licenses require a high initial investment.

 - Limited to major version access* – an upgrade to latest major version requires additional investment.
 If you don’t upgrade the license, eventually your current version may become unsupported.

 - Scalability and license management – additional staff members require new licenses outright – but if a staff member leaves, you are stuck with perpetual licenses you may no longer need.

 This total cost of ownership (TCO) table will help you understand how much V-Ray Next for 3ds Max monthly, annual and perpetual licenses cost over a five-year period.

 * Minor updates include service packs and bug fixes denoted by an increment to the right side of the decimal point in the version number, such as 5.1 or 5.7.

 ** Major version upgrades are denoted by an increment to the left of the decimal point, or a new product name, such as 3.x, Next or 5.
 We generally release major new versions every 24 months, and they include significant new features and additional functionality.